Wednesday, February 25, 2009

 to my knees.
 I swam laps

-until my skin reaked of chlorine (that
+until my skin reeked of chlorine (that

 chemical tinge, I sweetened it with